 When we planned our trip to South Africa, Stellenbosch was one of the first destinations on our list.
 Admit it, who isn’t crazy about wine?
 A day of wine tasting was an essential activity for us.

-We started our wine route in the Kleinze Zalze.
+We started our wine route in the Kleine Zalze.
 The name speaks for itself.
-This is a small but very authentic winery .
+This is a small but very authentic winery.
 Here you can taste and buy wine at great prices.
 We quickly became a fan of their delicious red wine and took a few bottles home.

 As last destination we visited the immense domain of Babylonstoren.
 Here you can get wanderfully lost for hours and find the most gorgeous spots.

-If I could relive these two days, I would certainly make the decision to stay in a lodge on a winery instead of a hotel.
+Of course there are many more wine farms to visit in Stellenbosch and Franschoek.
+If I could redo these two days, I would certainly make the decision to stay in a lodge on a winery or in the countryside instead of a hotel.
 This way you can experience the wine region and the impressive countryside to the fullest.
+My recommendations are La Cabriere Country House, The Farmstead and Blueberry Hill Cottages.

 Day 7: Stellenbosch – Cape Point & Cape of Good Hope – Boulders beach

-From the parking lot you can also walk to Cape of Good Hope via a designated hiking trail.
-From here you have enchanting views over the impressive rocky coastline.
-On the route you can also descend to a breathtaking, deserted white beach.
+From the parking lot we walked to Cape of Good Hope via a designated hiking trail.
+From here we had enchanting views over the impressive rocky coastline.
+On the route we could also descend to a breathtaking, deserted white beach.

-Arriving at the top of Cape of Good Hope it is advisable to take a break and enjoy all the beauty this area has to offer.
+Arriving at the top of Cape of Good Hope we took a break and enjoy all the beauty this area has to offer.

-You can also descend the cape to take a picture with the notorious nameplate of Cape of Good Hope.
-Even though there can be a waiting line, a photo to perpetuate this moment makes the waiting completely worthwhile.
+We descended the cape to take a picture with the notorious nameplate of Cape of Good Hope.
+Even though there was a huge waiting line, a photo to perpetuate this moment made the waiting completely worthwhile.

 On our way back to our next stay we made another stop at Boulders Beach which is world famous for its most adorable inhabitants, the penguins.